-- practitioners believe information provided by the supervisor has been misinterpreted, or the supervisor has omitted relevant information in the supervised practice assessment to inform the OQAC in its decision-making to not issue a COPC; - processes have not been applied correctly.
+practitioners believe information provided by the supervisor has been misinterpreted, or the supervisor has omitted relevant information in the supervised practice assessment to inform the OQAC in its decision-making to not issue a COPC; processes have not been applied correctly.

-The IRP considers appeals in relation to both stages.
+The IAP considers appeals in relation to both stages.

-The IRP is appointed at the discretion of the Chair of OQAC and comprises:
+The IAP is appointed at the discretion of the Chair of OQAC and comprises:

-- a senior occupational therapist independent of the assessment procedure but familiar with occupational therapy education with current registration; - an internationally-qualified occupational therapist with a minimum of two years' experience in Australia and current registration; - a community member familiar with legal procedures or civil rights.
+- a senior occupational therapist independent of the assessment procedure but familiar with occupational therapy education with current registration; - an internationally-qualified occupational therapist with a minimum of two years' experience in Australia and current registration; - a person with legal and/or administrative decision-making experience.

-No appeals were commenced during the year to 30 June 2020.
+No appeals were commenced during the year to 30 June 2021.